Preston Sturges: Independence and decline

-Millionaire Howard Hughes, who had formed a friendship with Sturges, offered to bankroll him as an independent filmmaker.
+The millionaire Howard Hughes, who had formed a friendship with Sturges, offered to bankroll him as an independent filmmaker.
 In early 1944, Sturges and Hughes formed a partnership called California Pictures.
 The deal represented a major pay cut for Sturges, but it established him as a writer-producer-director, the only one in Hollywood besides Charles Chaplin and one of only four in the world, along with England's Noël Coward and France's René Clair.
 The status led, again, to widespread admiration and envy among his Hollywood peers.

 However, this career peak also marked the beginning of Sturges's professional decline as Hughes proved an unstable and mercurial partner.
 While the startup California Pictures was being created and structured, it was three years until Sturges's next release.
-That film, a Harold Lloyd vehicle entitled The Sin of Harold Diddlebock (1947), for which Sturges had coaxed the silent film star out of retirement, went over budget and far behind schedule, and was poorly received when released.
+That film, the Harold Lloyd vehicle The Sin of Harold Diddlebock (1947), for which Sturges had coaxed the silent film star out of retirement, went over budget and far behind schedule, and was poorly received when released.
 Hughes, who had promised not to interfere in the film's production, stepped in and pulled the movie from distribution in order to re-edit it, taking almost four years to do so.
 Released in 1950 by RKO, which was by that time owned by Hughes, the retitled Mad Wednesday was no more successful than Sturges's original version.